caberger/keycloak/readme.md

-# Authentication and Authorization in a Web-App using keycloak
+# Securing a Web-App using Keycloak

-This example shows how to secure a simple Web-Application using a REST - API protected with [Json Web Tokens](https://jwt.io/)
+This example shows how to secure a simple Web-Application using a REST - API that is protected with [Json Web Tokens](https://jwt.io/) using [keycloak](https://www.keycloak.org/).

 ## Frontend